ihh/funkscene/README.md

 	#AS penance #CHOOSE As penance, I regurgitate my last meal. #FOR #( You retch, purging yourself of evil. #BACK #)

 This will allow only one of the two "As penance, I..." choices to be taken.
+You can explicitly set these flags using `#ACHIEVE penance`, you can clear them using `#UNACHIEVE penance`, and you can test if they're set using the expression `#ACHIEVED penance`.

 Scenes that cycle through several different descriptions